zzysh12345/smol-course/5_vision_language_models/README.md

 For more on the technicality and usage of VLMs, refer to the [VLM Usage](./vlm_usage.md) page.

 ## 2. VLM Fine-Tuning

 Fine-tuning a VLM involves adapting a pre-trained model to perform specific tasks or to operate effectively on a particular dataset.
-This process customizes the model's capabilities while leveraging the knowledge it has acquired during pre-training.
-For a detailed guide on fine-tuning for VLMs, see the [VLM Fine-Tuning](./vlm_finetuning.md) page.
+The process can follow methodologies such as supervised fine-tuning, preference optimization, or a hybrid approach that combines both, as introduced in Modules 1 and 2.

+While the core tools and techniques remain similar to those used for LLMs, fine-tuning VLMs requires additional focus on data representation and preparation for images.
+This ensures the model effectively integrates and processes both visual and textual data for optimal performance.
+For detailed guidance on fine-tuning VLMs, visit the [VLM Fine-Tuning](./vlm_finetuning.md) page.

 ## Exercise Notebooks